ropensci/treebase/inst/doc/treebase/appendix.md

 Appendix
 ========

 Reproducible computation: A diversification rate analysis
 ---------------------------------------------------------

+This appendix illustrates the diversification rate analysis discussed in the text.
+For completeness we begin by executing the code discussed in the manuscript which locates, downloads, and imports the relevant data:

 Different diversification models make different assumptions about the rate of speciation, extinction, and how these rates may be changing over time.
-The authors consider eight different models, implemented in the laser package [@rabosky2006b].
+The authors consider eight different models, implemented in the laser package [@Rabosky2006b].
 This code fits each of the eight models to that
 data: